Latvian Riflemen: Red Latvian Riflemen

 Following the 1920 peace treaty between Latvia and Bolshevik Russia, 11,395 former Red Riflemen returned to Latvia.

 Other former Riflemen remained in Soviet Russia and rose to leadership positions in the Red Army, Communist Party, and Cheka.
 When the USSR occupied Latvia in 1940, many of the surviving Red Riflemen returned to Latvia.

-The most famous pre-World War II Soviet Communist leaders from Latvia were not from the Red Riflemen: Martin Latsis, Jēkabs Peterss, Arvīds Pelše, Yan Karlovich Berzin, Yan Rudzutak, Pēteris Stučka, Robert Eikhe.
-All of them, except for Stučka (who died in 1932) and Pelše, perished in the Great Purges of 1937–1940.
+The most famous pre-World War II Soviet Communist leaders from Latvia were all former Latvian Riflemen: Martin Latsis, Jēkabs Peterss, Arvīds Pelše, Yan Karlovich Berzin, Yan Rudzutak, Pēteris Stučka, Robert Eikhe.
+All of them, except for Stučka (who died in 1932) and Pelše, were later executed in the so-called Latvian Operation of the NKVD during the Great Purge in 1938.